ofajs/ofa-v4-docs/docs/en/docs/create-component/parameter-description.md

 ### tag

 `tag` represents the registered component name.
-When the `tag` attribute is not defined, the registered component name remains the same as the file name.
+When the `tag` property is not defined, the registered component name remains the same as the file name.

 Example: